 Look for specific instructions and measurements in the recipe card below.
 You’ll also find nutrition information and tips.

 This is a pretty easy dessert to make.
 The shortbread crust doesn’t have to be rolled out or anything.
 You just press it into the tart pan with your fingers as evenly as you can.
 The crust is prebaked before adding the filling.

-Okay, this is the trickiest part, for sure.
+Once the crust is firm to the touch, carefully pour in the filling.
+This is the trickiest part.
 That tart pan is shallow and the filling goes nearly up to the top.
 Unless you have really steady hands, it’s hard not to jostle it, making it spill over the edges.

 Bake the tart an additional forty minutes or until the filling is nearly set.
 Give the pan a little shake and see if the filling jiggles.
 If it looks really liquidy yet, it’s not done.
 Bake it for a few more minutes.